huff-language/huff-docs/src/get-started/huff-by-example/README.md

 Several builtin functions are provided by the Huff compiler:
 #### `__FUNC_SIG(<func_def|string>)`
 At compile time, the invocation of `__FUNC_SIG` is substituted with `PUSH4 function_selector`, where `function_selector` is the 4 byte function selector of the passed function definition or string.
-If a string is passed, it must represent a valid function signature i.e. `"test(address, uint256)"`
+If a string is passed, it must represent a valid function signature i.e. `"test(address,uint256)"`

 #### `__EVENT_HASH(<event_def|string>)`
 At compile time, the invocation of `__EVENT_HASH` is substituted with `PUSH32 event_hash`, where `event_hash` is the selector hash of the passed event definition or string.
 If a string is passed, it must represent a valid event signature i.e. `"TestEvent(uint256, address indexed)"`